WESTMINSTER BRIDGE, 1906, oil on canvas

 “I can’t get as far as anything like that at all,” he said.
 “I’m just trying to train myself not to swear so my son will let me hang out with my grandkids.”

 Plus it turns out he doesn’t even have any grandkids yet.
-He wants to be in shape for them if and when down the line.
+He's preparing for them.

 So there you have it.
 The heroism of ordinary people who walk the streets, our secret sorrows, the invisible burdens the better among us bear without complaining, never even knowing what they do is a huge, noble deal.